thebrain365/surveys-webapp/README.md

-# surveys-webapp
+# surveys-website

-This is a practical assignment for Tshimologong Software Development Internship Programme
+This is a practical assignment for Tshimologong Software Development Internship Programme.